Distance Learning in 2021: How to make the most of this school year

 In more recent times, the internet has proven the most effective way to access lessons, both in real-time and after the fact.
 Before Covid-19 there were many reasons why people could not be in a physical setting to conduct their learning.
 As mentioned above, universities and adult education facilities have long been using distance education to serve people who have work or family commitments that prevent them from being in a physical location at the time of a lesson.
 In 2018, 16.6% of American college students were enrolled exclusively in distance education courses.

-For students with disability in primary and high school, remote learning is a way to get one-on-one support and work with a specialized syllabus and platform, an opportunity they may not get in a conventional classroom.
+For students with disability in primary and high schools, remote learning is a way to get one-on-one support and work with a specialized syllabus and platform, an opportunity they may not get in a conventional classroom.
 It also serves advanced students who undertake extension courses that aren’t offered in their school, or students who are separated from their peers by geographical distance.
-School of the Air has been delivering lessons to students in very remote parts of Australia since 1951, originally using the radio and postal service before switching to internet technologies in 2009.
+School of the Air has been delivering lessons to students in very remote parts of Australia since 1951, originally using the radio and postal service before switching to Internet technologies in 2009.

 The COVID-19 Transformation of Distance Learning

 Despite a long and successful history, distance learning became much more widespread with the outbreak of COVID-19 and school closures.
 According to the World Economic Forum, in April 2020 almost 1.4 billion students were impacted by school closures.
 Schools around the world were commended for how they were able to adapt and begin delivering lessons to students now stuck at home.

 Parents also undertook some of the heavy lifting and national broadcasters such as the BBC in the United Kingdom created daily “bitesize” lessons that could be accessed through their portal by all schoolchildren.
 Tutoring platforms also saw an increase in subscriptions, with anxious parents worrying that their students would fall behind due to the disruptions caused by the pandemic.